 Free DIY bird feeder plans.
 Create an inexpensive, contemporary, tray or platform bird feeder for your backyard.
 Whether it is winter, spring, or fall, there are likely to be some hungry birds in your neighborhood!
-Find more ideas on bird feeders and bird houses.
+Find more ideas on bird feeders plans and DIY bird feeders.

 This feeder design has a wire mesh screen on the bottom that provides excellent drainage.
 This will keep the seed dry and fresh even after a heavy rain.
 With the plexiglass roof, this platform feeder invites birds to fly in, while still giving you a great view of the birds.
 Making a bird feeder can be a fun activity to do with your kids and family.
 This homemade DIY bird feeder will attract chickadees, nuthatches, woodpeckers, house finches, goldfinches, and bluebirds to your yard or garden.

 Materials Needed to Build this Homemade Bird Feeder.